Appointment of Auditors as per the Requirements of Companies Act, 2013

 – Death,

-– Auditor gets disqualified as per section 141 of the Companies Act and it shall be treated as a casual vacancy,
+-vacancy gets disqualified as per section 141 of the Companies Act, and it shall be treated as a casual vacancy.,

-– A ratification resolution fails at AGM which shall be counted as arising of casual vacancy.
+– A ratification resolution fails at AGM, which shall be counted as arising from a casual vacancy.

-In the case of a company, other than a Government Company the casual vacancy shall be filled by the Board of Directors within 30 days of arising of such casual vacancy.
-But if such casual vacancy has arisen as a result of the resignation of the auditor, such appointment shall also be approved by the company in a general meeting which is to be convened within 3 months of the recommendation made by the Board.
-Such Auditor shall hold the office until the next AGM.
+In the case of a company other than a Government Company, the Board shall fill the vacancy vacancy30 days after the vacancy arises from such casual vacancy.
+However, suppose such a casual vacancy has arisen as a result of the vacancy.
+In that case, the appointment shall also be approved by the Company at a company meeting convened within the period specified in the recommendation made by the Board.
+Such an Auditor shall hold the office until the next annual general meeting.

-This shall be filed with ROC or Registrar of Companies within 15 days of such appointment.
+This shall be filed with the ROC or Registrar of Companies within 15 days of such appointment.

 Government Company

-In case of the casual vacancy arising in the office of auditor in a Government Company, the same shall be filled by CAG within 30 days and if they fail to appoint within the said period then, the Board of Directors shall fill the vacancy within the next 30 days.
+In the event of a casual vacancy arising in the office of an auditor in a Government Company, the same shall be filled by the Company if it disagrees with the appointment.
+If there is a vacancy, then the Board of Directors shall fill this position within the next 30 days.

-Say, Mr. X who was appointed as auditor of ABC Limited initially accepted the offer and was appointed on 30th September 2020.
-He later resigned on 31st October 2020 due to certain personal reasons, giving rise to a casual vacancy.
-The Board can now fill such vacancy by appointing Mr. Y by passing an ordinary resolution at a general meeting of the company which must be convened by Board within 3 months of the recommendation of the Board and he shall hold the office till the conclusion of the next AGM.
+S,r.
+X, who initially interviewed for the vacancy at ABC Limited, accepted the offer on 30 September.
+They resigned on 31 October 2020 due to specific personal reasons, creating a casual vacancy.
+The Board can now fill such a vacancy by appointing Mr. Y by passing an ordinary resolution at a general meeting, which must be convened by the Board within three months, following the recommendation of the Board.
+The Band Shall Remain in office until the conclusion of the next AGM.

 Re-appointment of a Retiring Auditor

-1. i) he is not disqualified for re-appointment,
+1. i) he is not dismissed for appointment,

-• In case of every listed company or a company which belongs to such class or classes of companies as may be prescribed, shall appoint or re-appoint:
+• In the case of any list of names to the Company of a class as may be prescribed, the company shall appoint or re-appoint:

-(i) an individual as auditor for not more than one term of five consecutive years andshall not be eligible for re-appointment for a term of 5 years from completion of his term; and
+(i) an auditor as auditor for not 5 years from the date of appointment, and shall nott be eligible for re-appointment for a term of 5 years from the completion of his term; and

-(ii) an audit firm as an auditor for not more than two terms of five consecutive years and shall not be eligible for re-appointment for a term of 10 years from completion of their term.
+(ii) an audit firm as an auditor for not more than two terms of five consecutive years, and shall not be eligible for re-appointment for a term of 10 years from the completion of their term.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.